awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 rm -f ./amplify/team-provider-info.json
 ```

-4. Initialise your environment
+6. Initialise your environment

 _You need to have the AWS cli and AWS credentials in place before running this_

 ```
 amplify init
 ```
-Name the environment whatever you like.
+You will be prompted for an app client id and secret for each social provider you configured in Step 4 and a name for your environment

-5. Publish the app
+7. Publish the app

 This command will create all the backend resources and the hosting bucket plus cloudfront distribution that will host the broker: